GhostPack/SharpDPAPI/README.md

 When searching a base64 blob, specify the base64-encoded bytes to scan with the `/base64:<base64 str>` parameter.

-#### sccm
+#### SCCM
-The **SCCM** command will query for Network Access Account (NAA) credentials via WMI.
-If they exist, the blob wills will be decrypted using the relevant system master key.
+If elevated on a machine that is an SCCM client, if the SCCM environment is configured with a Network Access Account (NAA), the system master key-protected DPAPI blobs containing the NAA credentials can be retrieved via WMI; The **SCCM** command will query the blobs via WMI, retrieve the system master keys, and decrypt the blobs.

 ## SharpChrome Commands